orta/orta.github.com/_posts/2020-11-24-polarization.md

   - "increasing"
 ---

-As time progresses, western society is growing further and further apart.
+As time progresses, people inside western society are growing further and further apart.
 The last 5 years have been a cultural shit-show and it's looking like the 2020s will continue to get worse.

 I can sense myself being polarized.
-Concepts like [defunding the police](https://en.wikipedia.org/wiki/Defund_the_police), [abolishing prisons](https://www.gq.com/story/what-is-prison-abolition) and [universal basic income](https://www.investopedia.com/terms/b/basic-income.asp) are somewhat far away from general mainstream culture.
-Not to mention feeling like we're at a point where capitalism has really stopped paying its weight.
+Concepts like [defunding the police](https://en.wikipedia.org/wiki/Defund_the_police), [abolishing prisons](https://www.gq.com/story/what-is-prison-abolition) and [universal basic income](https://www.investopedia.com/terms/b/basic-income.asp) were not mainstream culture even a year ago.
+I'm also not sold that capitalism is paying its weight anymore.
+These are radical ideas.
+They are about drastic systemic changes, and they live in contrast to an opposite set of opinions which are also as dramatically about re-architecting huge systems.

+It's not healthy for culture.

 Here's my general theory on what's happening: